IoBT-VISTEC/PPMI_DL/README.md

 ## Introduction

-This program is a python3 code to construct and interpret the deep learning model for the application of the Parkinson's disease diagnosis using SPECT image.
+This program is a Python 3 code to construct and interpret the deep learning model for the application of the Parkinson's disease diagnosis using SPECT image.
 The deep learning models were constructed based on the previous 3D-CNN architecture from various research articles.
-User can edit and modify the model to improve the accuracy of the model.
+Users can edit and modify the model to improve the accuracy of the model.
 The interpretation methods were modified from 2D-CNN works to be applicable with 3D-images data.

 This code is divided into 2 parts: